Developer: Sunsoft Publisher: Sunsoft Release: 10/90 Genre: Action

-The game follows the plot of the movie, albeit in truncated form.
+The game follows the plot of the movie, albeit a short version of it.
 After the events of the original movie Gizmo becomes a guinea pig for Clamp Enterprises.
-Unfortunately events occur that cause a new batch of gremlins to be created within the Clam skyscraper.
+Unfortunately events occur that cause a new batch of gremlins to spawn within the Clam skyscraper.
 Now together with his friend Billy it is up to Gizmo to destroy the Gremlins before they escape into the city.

-As odd as it may sound Gremlins 2 is best described as Fester’s Quest done right.
-Eight-way movement makes navigating the environments a snap but more importantly your weapons aren’t useless.
-In that game as your weapon powered up it became less effective as it would get caught in the scenery.
+As odd as it may sound the best way to describe Gremlins 2 is a proper version of Fester’s Quest.
+Eight-way movement makes navigating the environments a snap but more importantly your weapons are not useless.
+In that game as your weapon powers up it becomes less effective as it would get caught in the scenery.
 Gizmo starts with a tomato that is replaced with a new weapon after every overall level.
-It is replaced by a matchstick, paperclip, a bow and eventually the fire bow.
+These are a matchstick, paperclip, a bow and eventually the fire bow.
 The progression works in response to the new threats introduced and in conjunction with the shop items makes the action portion solid.

 While primarily an action game Gremlins 2 is equal parts platformer.
 This is usually a disaster in a top down game but a few factors make it work.
 You retain full control of Gizmo when airborne to correct mistakes.
 You also have a shadow to predict your landing point.
 It is not without its flaws; attacking in midair will cause an immediate drop.
 This goes hand in hand with the at times dodgy enemy placement.
 The game loves to place unseen enemies in your path resulting in cheap hits and falls.
 It is not game breaking but is very annoying.
 Aside from that the level design is spectacular.
 There is a clear sense of progression as you advance in the clamp building with simple pits giving way to electrified floors, conveyor belts, spike traps, and fire.
 You can forgive their artistic liberties in order to make the game varied.